NathanReb/bene-gesselint/README.md

 # Bene Gesselint

+*A secret project to produce a Kwisatz Haderach, perfect OCaml code that would bridge time and space, through selective breeding and linting.
+But mostly linting.*

 This is an experiment around linting OCaml code using `dune`'s `lint` field.

 The idea is to expose through a library an easy way to write `lint` rules over the OCaml AST